Software for Acoustics and Vibration Analysis

 The physics interfaces for thermoviscous acoustics are used to solve for the full set of linearized compressible flow equations with zero background flow, that is, the linearized Navier-Stokes, continuity, and energy equations all together.
 Because a detailed description is needed to model thermoviscous acoustics, all the physics interfaces simultaneously solve for the acoustic pressure, the particle velocity vector, and the acoustic temperature variation.

-In the Thermoviscous Acoustics interface, the governing equations are implemented as a time-harmonic formulation and solved in the frequency domain.
+The Thermoviscous Acoustics interface exists in both the frequency and time domain.
 Both mechanical and thermal boundary conditions are available.
 Coupling the thermoviscous acoustic domain to a pressure acoustic domain is also straightforward with a predefined multiphysics boundary condition.
 A Thermoviscous Acoustic-Structure Boundary multiphysics coupling is available, and makes it easy to solve for coupled vibro-acoustics.
 You can, for example, use it to model small electroacoustic transducers or damping in MEMS devices.
 It can also be used to analyze the interaction between shells and acoustics in small dimensions, for example, the damped vibrations of shells in hearing aids to prevent feedback problems.